-Planned projects include mixed-use, commercial, and industrial uses throughout Santa Clara, Morgan Hill, and Gilroy.
-The largest of these planned developments is a proposed 320-acre sand and gravel mining operation on Sargent Ranch south of Gilroy and the Google Project, a mixeduse development plan on 81 acres in San Jose.
-Land development projects planned in Morgan

-Hill, as identified in Appendix 3.19-A, consist of mixed-use or residential projects of varying sizes.
-Land development projects in Gilroy are predominantly residential but also include a public facility (wastewater management building) and new commercial development.
+Planned projects include mixed-use, commercial, and industrial uses throughout Santa Clara, San Jose, Morgan Hill, and Gilroy.
+The largest of these planned developments are a new data center, a proposed sand and gravel mining operation on the 320-acre Sargent Ranch, and an industrial office/research and development and commercial development project on 86.4 acres, all in San Jose.
+Land development projects planned in Morgan Hill, as identified in Appendix 3.19-A, consist of mixed-use or residential projects of varying sizes.
+Land development projects in Gilroy are predominantly residential, but also include a hotel, a public facility (wastewater management building), and new commercial development.
 In the San Joaquin Valley Subsection, land development projects include expansion of industrial facilities, a new truck stop, and new residential communities.
-Most of the new residential units that would be added in the RSA would be in Morgan Hill and Gilroy.
+Most of the new residential units that would be added in the RSA would be near downtown San Jose and in Morgan Hill and Gilroy.